timdnewman/Lizzy/README.md

 - [Multi-inlet example](docs/tutorials/multi_inlet.md)

 ## Validation
 Validation of the solver can be found [here](docs/validation.md).
-This section will expand together with the improvement of Lizzy.
+This section will expand as more features are added.

-## The Lizzy way
-The core focus of Lizzy is scriptability.
-The modukes
+# UNDER CONSTRUCTION